imagej/imagej.github.io/_pages/plugins/directionality.md

 <!-- -->

--   SENSINI, A. , CRISTOFOLINI, L. , FOCARETE, M. , BELCARI, J. , ZUCCHELLI, A. , KAO, A. and TOZZI, G. (2018), High‐resolution x‐ray tomographic morphological characterisation of electrospun nanofibrous bundles for tendon and ligament regeneration and replacement.
+-   SENSINI, A. , CRISTOFOLINI, L. , FOCARETE, M. , BELCARI, J. , ZUCCHELLI, A. , KAO, A. and TOZZI, G. (2018), High-resolution x-ray tomographic morphological characterisation of electrospun nanofibrous bundles for tendon and ligament regeneration and replacement.
 Journal of Microscopy. <doi:10.1111/jmi.12720>

 If you use it, please tell me so that I can add to this list.